Ahh ― a Saturday round of golf. Could anything be more relaxing?

 Hauling that bag of clubs around is going to give your arms and shoulders a good workout.
 You may tire faster than you’d like, and it could show up in your swing, so balance out your goals, but if your main goal is fitness, don’t worry about your score and saddle up.

 You can also get a handheld cart and pull it along behind you.
 This is less taxing than carrying it, but you’ll still have to use your muscles to get it from hole to hole.
-Carrying your own clubs will not only help you build up muscles in your upper body but burn more calories too.
+Turn your golf game into a great workout by carrying your own clubs.
+It will not only help you build up muscles in your upper body but burn more calories too.

 2. Downtime Lifting Exercise